 Lifestyle Tips to Prevent and Remedy Hair Loss

-Correct gut dysfunction, heal leaky gut, and restore stomach acid levels by addressing low hydrochloric acid (hypochlorhydria)
+Correct gut dysfunction, heal and seal leaky gut, and restore stomach acid levels by addressing low hydrochloric acid (hypochlorhydria)

 - Poor liver function equals unhealthy hair.
 Too much alcohol, caffeine, OTC and Rx drugs, and chemical toxins put a heavy burden on the liver and deplete the body of B vitamins.

 - Sunlight helps hair grow, but too much sun dries and damages hair